KirillBobkov/markdown/README.md

 You can configure chart with `ChartConfig` object.
 It is optional.

-`ChartConfig` is used to set initial properties for chart instance Below you can see full table of it, and other options, that `ChartConfig` consists of.
+`ChartConfig` is used to set initial properties for chart instance.
+Below you can see full table of it, and other options, that `ChartConfig` consists of.

 - [`FullChartConfig`](docs/generated/FullChartConfig.md)